moldham74/AussieCAS/index.md

 * **_My research interests_**

-  *  **[_Economics:_](https://moldham74.github.io/AussieCAS/econ.html)** o	There are rich pickings in terms of assessing the economy as a complex adaptive system (CAS).
+  *  **[_Economics:_](https://moldham74.github.io/AussieCAS/econ.html)** There are rich pickings in terms of assessing the economy as a complex adaptive system (CAS).
 This page touches on the reasons for this.
 In addition, I provide an example of my work in the field.

   *  **[_Finance:_](https://moldham74.github.io/AussieCAS/finance.html)** There has been considerable effort, and success, in analyzing financial markets as CASs.
 I provide some of the background and outline my work in the area on this page.